CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

 ```

 Save and now both tests are passing.
 We've now successfully defined both behaviors of our `RestaurantList`!

+Go ahead and commit your changes again.
+From here on out, we won't remind you to make small commits as we go, but I'd encourage you to do so.

 In the TDD cycle, **whenever the tests go green, look for opportunities to refactor.** There's a lot of duplication in our two tests.
 Now that we see which parts are shared, let's extract that duplication.
 First, let's set up some shared data: